-7. SAY SOMETHING LIKE: The second question under What They Do asks you to list two specific tasks this person might do in a typical day.
+SAY SOMETHING LIKE: The second question under What They Do asks you to list two specific tasks this person might do in a typical day.

-[Have students read the second section, A Person in This Career, of the What They wrong and what services they'll need and connect clients with the services they need.]
+[Have students read the second section, A Person in This Career, from the What They Do page and suggest a specific task, such as: Interview new clients to understand what's wrong and what services they'll need and connect clients with the services they need.]